Wi-Fi deauthentication attack: Password attacks

-In order to mount a brute-force or dictionary based WPA password cracking attack on a WiFi user with WPA or WPA2 enabled, a hacker must first sniff the WPA 4-way handshake.
-The user can be elicited to provide this sequence by first forcing them offline with the deauthentication attack.
+In order to mount a brute-force or dictionary based WPA password cracking attack on a Wi‑Fi user with WPA or WPA2 enabled, a hacker must first sniff the WPA 4-way handshake.
+This sequence can be elicited by first forcing the user offline with the deauthentication attack.

-In a similar phishing style attack without password cracking, Wifiphisher starts with a deauthentication attack to disconnect the user from their legitimate base station, then mounts a man-in-the-middle attack to collect passwords supplied by an unwitting user.

 Attacks on hotel guests and convention attendees

 The Federal Communications Commission has fined hotels and other companies for launching deauthentication attacks on their own guests; the purpose being to drive them off their own personal hotspots and force them to pay for on-site Wi-Fi services.

 Toolsets

-Aircrack-ng suite, MDK3, Void11, Scapy, and Zulu software can mount a WiFi deauthentication attack.
-Aireplay-ng, an aircrack-ng suite tool, can run a deauthentication attack by executing a one-line command: